Czech-BA/COBS/examples/JSON/AISP/GET_standingorders/readme.md

-# AISP List of client’s standing orders
+# AISP List of client's standing orders

-Paged list of client’s standing orders.
+Paged list of client's standing orders.
 Each standing order contains a unique id usable for URI referencing, e.g. for the standing order detail.

 * **URL**